MoNezhadali/two_training_toolset/README.md

 1. `code-testing`: runs all the unit
 2. `code-validation`: Runs ruff for linting and formatting, (just a template more can be done here)
 3. `code-security`: Runs bandit on the source code and pip-audit on the dependencies (also a template more can be done)

+In addition some automation shell scripts are added for streamlining the quality check procedure (e.g. `.github/scripts/check_format.sh`, `.github/scripts/security.sh`).
+They are used together with `noxfile.py` in the pipelines.

 ## Containerization